44534/omega-automata/README.md

 * Boolean operations (Intersection, Union, Complementation) on Büchi automata
 * Check if a given Büchi automaton is deterministic in the limit
 * Conversion of non-deterministic to limit-deterministic Büchi automaton

+Changes:
+* general automaton type (special types: Büchi, Rabin, parity)
+* can parse and print deterministic Rabin automata
+* can parse and print deterministic parity automata (even if the acceptance condition is none, all, Buchi or Rabin 1)
+* transforms HOA edges (implicit and explicit) into labelled edges where in each label each atomic proposition occurs either positive or negative

 Programs
 --------